ligato/docs/docs/developer-guide/kvscheduler.md

 in multiple files:
  * `errors.go`: definitions of errors that can be returned from within the KVScheduler;
-   additionally the `InvalidValueError` error wrapper is defined to allow plugins to further specify the reason for a [validation error][kvdescriptor-validate], which is then exposed through the [value status][value-states].
+   additionally the `InvalidValueError` error wrapper is defined to allow plugins to further specify the reason for a validation error, which is then exposed through the [value status][value-states].

  * `kv_scheduler_api.go`: the KVScheduler API that can be used by: